AkshayAgarwal007/Jekyll-Mono/_drafts/jekyll-from-ios.md

 ---
 layout: post
-title: How to Jekyll from iOS
+title: How to use Jekyll from iOS
-description: This post edited entirely on my iPad
+description: This post edited entirely on my iPad, with a bunch of different apps, in my attempt to figure out how best to write posts when away from my laptop.
 author: Lucy
 date: {}
 category: blogging